THE EAST WINDOW

 At the top of these two central lights, angels are distributing the Rivers of Salvation.

-St. John – he holds his Gospel at the opening words ‘In principio erat Verbum’ (‘In the beginning was the Word’).
+He holds his Gospel at the opening words ‘In principio erat Verbum’ (‘In the beginning was the Word’).
 The Vine illustrates Chapter 15 Verse 5.

 Above – the Chalice with a dragon, illustrating the legend that St. John drank from a poison without effect.
 Beneath – the Transfiguration.